Home » Industry Watch

 Jon: Twenty years.

 Avie: Yeah.
-And ten of them straight downhill!
+Ten of them straight downhill.

-Jon: No kidding.
-But I liked the PowerBooks.
+Jon: But I liked the PowerBooks.

 Avie: Yeah, they were cool.